William Sitwell’s supper club…

 Now if you’re going to attend any supper club, I’d suggest you pick one with this kind of gastronomical pedigree, because young William is sooooooooo connected in the foodie world, you can’t possibly go wrong!
-The dinner in June featured the acclaimed London Fitzrovia restaurant Picture, and what a picture the evening was (all the supper clubs feature some of the UK’s best chefs, what I like to call a win/win situation).
+The dinner I went to featured the acclaimed London Fitzrovia restaurant Picture, and what a picture the evening was (all the supper clubs feature some of the UK’s best chefs, what I like to call a win/win situation).
 Not only did I get to eat incredible dishes from these talented (and rather handsome) chefs, but there was also wonderful wine pairings.
 On top of that, I got to dine in the beautiful surroundings of the Sitwell family home.

 The restaurants is touted as exemplifying the best of modern British dining, and the six-course menu, with wines to match, certainly tickled the taste buds and more!
 Former London restaurant Arbutus head chef Alan Christie and ex-head chef of the acclaimed Mayfair establishment Wild Honey, Colin Kelly, really got to work in the kitchen, pretty much always with a smile on their faces.

 Front-of-house was overseen by Tom Slegg (right) and it really felt like a full on restaurant experience but in much more convivial surroundings.
-Nik Darlington (left) and his brilliant esoteric wine list at Red Squirrel kept the party going in fine spirits as did meeting lots of new people (you’re seated amongst all the other guests, and there are a mixture of large and smaller tables).
+Nik Darlington (left) and his brilliant esoteric wine list at Red Squirrel kept the party going in fine spirits, as did meeting lots of new people (you’re seated amongst all of the other guests, and there are a mixture of large and smaller tables).

-A big bonus if you do imbibe in the full wine list is there’s an option of not driving home as there are a few bedrooms available for those wishing to stay the night via AirBnB (yup, just pick a room and take a leisurely walk around the gorgeous grounds before supper)!
+A big bonus if you do imbibe in the full wine list, is an option of not driving home as there are a few bedrooms available for those wishing to stay the night via AirBnB (yup, just pick a room and take a leisurely walk around the gorgeous grounds before supper)!
 It is a family home, and the interiors and furnishings are sympathetic to the age of the house, so don’t expect all mod cons and underfloor heating, but to be honest, it really does add to the experience.

-The June menu deets for the hungry eyed among you:
+My menu deets for the hungry eyed among you: